Spyro (character): Other media

 Spyro appears in Spyro Orange: The Cortex Conspiracy and Crash Bandicoot Purple: Ripto's Rampage, where he meets Crash Bandicoot and teams up with him to defeat Ripto and Doctor Neo Cortex, who are trying to take over both of their worlds.
-Spyro also appears as an unlockable character in the Game Boy Advance version of Crash Nitro Kart, and makes cameo appearances in Crash Twinsanity and Astro's Playroom.
+Spyro also appears as an unlockable character in the Game Boy Advance version of Crash Nitro Kart, and makes cameo appearances in Crash Twinsanity, Astro's Playroom, and Astro Bot.
 Additionally, he makes a playable guest appearance in Crash Team Racing Nitro-Fueled as post-launch downloadable content.

+Spyro also appeared as a playable character in Crash Team Rumble, along with Elora and Ripto.

 Spyro appears briefly in a commercial for Ty the Tasmanian Tiger alongside Crash and Sonic the Hedgehog.
 All three are in full body casts in the hospital with boomerangs in their bodies, apparently having been put there by Ty.

 Spyro also appears in novels and certain issues of the Skylanders comic book series by IDW Publishing; including his own mini comic series, Spyro & Friends.
-Furthermore, he is the main protagonist in the computer-animated streaming television series, Skylanders Academy.
+Furthermore, he is the main protagonist in the animated streaming television series, Skylanders Academy.

 Merchandise

 Handheld LCD games, themed after Spyro as well as Crash Bandicoot, were packaged in McDonald's Mighty Kids Meals in 2005 to promote A Hero's Tail and Crash Twinsanity.
 The Legend of Spyro-themed toys were packaged with Wendy's Kids' Meals in 2007 to promote The Eternal Night.
 Spyro has also appeared in Skylanders-themed plush toys and MEGA Bloks sets.

 Spyro-themed figures were released in 2018 by First4Figures and Activision to promote Reignited Trilogy.
-Merchandise related to the Spyro franchise will be released by Numskulls alongside the game's launch.
+Merchandise related to the Spyro franchise were released by Numskull alongside the game's launch.